Myanmar's first census in three decades extended amid controversy

 "The biggest problem is that we had to climb eight, nine floors in four to five buildings a day with no elevators," she said.

-Rights organizations and ethnic groups in Myanmar have called for the census to be postponed until it can be carried out fairly and safely.
+Rights organisations and ethnic groups in Myanmar have called for the census to be postponed until it can be carried out fairly and safely.

 The government had promised international sponsors that ethnic groups could choose their classification.
 But a day before the census kicked off, presidential spokesman Ye Htut indicated that use of the term Rohingya would be prohibited.